-We calculate "adjusted EBIT" as GAAP net income, adjusted to exclude: depreciation and amortization, stock-based compensation expense, acquisition-related expenses, other income, net, and the provision for (benefit from) income taxes.
+We calculate "adjusted EBIT" as GAAP net income, adjusted to exclude: stock-based compensation expense, amortization of intangible assets, acquisition-related expenses, restructuring expenses, other expense (income), net, and the provision for (benefit from) income taxes.

-The Compensation Committee determined that, for purposes of the 2019 Annual Incentive Plan, these corporate financial measures were the most appropriate performance measures to use in determining cash incentive awards because, in its view, they were the best indicators of our successful execution of our annual operating plan.
-Thus, the threshold performance levels for these corporate performance goals were the minimum performance levels that had to be achieved before participants could earn any annual cash incentive awards relating to this metric.
-If the threshold performance goal for a particular measure was not achieved, then no award payments would be made under the 2019 Annual Incentive Plan with respect to such measure.
+The Compensation Committee determined that, for purposes of the 2020 Annual Incentive Plan, these corporate financial measures were the most appropriate performance measures to use in determining cash incentive awards because, in its view, they were the best indicators of our successful execution of our annual operating plan.
+Thus, the threshold performance levels for these corporate performance goals were the minimum performance levels that had to be achieved before participants could earn any annual cash incentive awards relating to this measure.
+If the threshold performance goal for a particular measure was not achieved, then no award payments would be made under the 2020 Annual Incentive Plan with respect to such measure.

 The above-referenced performance objectives should not be interpreted as a prediction of how we will perform in future periods.
-As described above, the purpose of these objectives was to establish a method for determining the payment of annual cash incentive compensation in 2019.
+As described above, the purpose of these objectives was to establish a method for determining the payment of annual cash incentive compensation in 2020 in view of the impact of the COVID-19 pandemic.
 You are cautioned not to rely on these performance goals as a prediction of our future performance.